Jacob Kramer: Career

+Personal life

+On 4 February 1962, Kramer died at the Jewish Home of Rest in Balham aged 69.
+At the time of his death, Kramer was known to have Parkinson's disease and chronic bronchitis.
+On 7 February, Kramer was buried at the Jewish cemetery in Gelderd Road, Leeds.

-He died 4 February 1962, unmarried and with no children, and was buried in the Jewish cemetery at Gildersome.
-A memorial service was held in Leeds City Art Gallery.
+A memorial service for Kramer was held at Leeds City Art Gallery.

+Legacy

-In 1968 Leeds School of Art was renamed Jacob Kramer College (it changed the name in 1993 to Leeds College of Art and Design).
+In 1968, the Leeds School of Art was renamed Jacob Kramer College but was later renamed the Leeds College of Art and Design in 1993.

 His friend Jacob Epstein made a bust of him, copies of which can be found in the Tate in London and at Leeds City Art Gallery.
 The Tate, the Victoria & Albert Museum and the British Museum all hold examples of Kramer's work, but the most extensive collections can be found in Leeds at the Leeds City Art Gallery and Leeds University Art Gallery.

 A small selection of personal material belonging to Jacob Kramer was donated to Leeds Central Library by his sister and nephew.
 The collection contains exhibition catalogues (including one signed by such well-known figures as Herbert Read); books belonging to Jacob; and a selection of photographs, including many of the wider Kramer family.